jraphx.nn.conv

 \[\mathbf{x}^{\prime}_i = \beta_i \mathbf{W}_1 \mathbf{x}_i + (1 - \beta_i) \underbrace{\left(\sum_{j \in \mathcal{N}(i)} \alpha_{i,j} \mathbf{W}_2 \vec{x}_j \right)}_{=\mathbf{m}_i}\]

-• dropout (float, optional) – Dropout probability of the normalized attention coefficients which exposes each node to a stochastically sampled neighborhood during training. (default: 0)
+• dropout_rate (float, default: 0.0) – Dropout probability of the normalized attention coefficients which exposes each node to a stochastically sampled neighborhood during training. (default: 0)

 Edge feature dimensionality (in case there are any).
 Edge features are added to the keys after linear transformation, that is, prior to computing the attention dot product.
 They are also added to final values after the same linear transformation.
 The model is: